 You will find a foot with claws, with its rear having fleshy padding, and each claw having a nail at the tips.

-Although the slender, leathery foot and talons may not seem tempting, fans of this delight affirm that it is exceptionally delectable.
+Although the slender, leathery foot and talons may not seem tempting, fans of this delight affirm that it is exceptionally tasty.

-This is due to the method of cooking Chicken Feet, which releases a potent flavor that is well-appreciated in a number of countries worldwide.
+This is due to the method of cooking Chicken Feet, which releases a potent flavor that is well-appreciated in a number of countries worldwide - a concentrated organ-meat profile that relates to chicken gizzards flavor guide in texture and depth.

 However, after finding out what their taste is like, you may even look forward to a new delicacy in your venture list.